nathsagar96/json-placeholder-service/todo-service/README.md

 ## Overview

 This is a Spring Boot application that provides a RESTful API for managing todos.
 The API allows clients to create, retrieve, update, and delete todos.
-Each todo contains a title, status and is associated with a user.
+Each todo contains a title, status, and is associated with a user.

 ## Prerequisites

 - Java
 - Maven
 - Spring Boot
+- Docker

 ## Getting Started